quangvantiepp/learn_frontend/english-opic/music.md

 We were excited because it was our favorite band playing.

 The weather was perfect.
 The sun was setting, and there was a cool breeze.
 We found a nice spot on the grass and sat down.
-The band started playing, and the music was amazing.
+The band started playing, Everyone was cheering and singing along. and the music was amazing, with all the lights and sounds.
-The crowd was cheering and singing along.

-What made the performance so memorable was the feeling of being there with so many happy people.
 Everyone was enjoying the music together.
-The band played all our favorite songs, and we sang along with them.
-The energy was incredible, and it felt like we were all connected by the music.
+The band played all our favorite songs, and thousands of other fans sang together, we were all connected by the music.
+Those made the performance so memorable.

 That night was unforgettable.
 The live music, the atmosphere, and sharing it with my best friends made it a very special memory.